eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 ## How then

+### Check you have v6

+You can test, from a PC on your LAN, that [whatismyip](https://whatismyip.com) shows both a public v6 and v4 address.
+If so, your router is set correctly.
+This will likely be the case "out of the box" on any ISP that uses CGNAT, and on several that don't, like Comcast in the US.

+On your node, `ip address show` should show you both a v4 `inet` and public v6 `inet6` address on the interface.
+If all you see is an `fe80::` address for inet6, you don't have a routable v6 address configured, and you'll want to fix that, first.

+### Configure Docker

-You'll likely want to be on the latest version of docker-ce, as IPv6 support in docker is a moving target.
+You'll want to be on the latest version of docker-ce, as IPv6 support in Docker is a moving target.

-Create a `/etc/docker/daemon.json` if it doesn't already exist, and make sure it contains this:
+Create an `/etc/docker/daemon.json` if it doesn't already exist, and make sure it contains this:

 ```
 {